South Dublin publicans are spending big on renovations to their premises in the hope of increasing turnover.

 Pub clientele are growing more discerning and are just as likely to be concerned about where they drink as to what they drink.

 With this in mind, The Orchard pub in Stillorgan, County Dublin is undergoing a major face-lift.
-It’s old slate roof has been removed and it is being replace with a traditional thatch roof.
+It’s old slate roof has been removed and it is being replaced with a traditional thatch roof.

 Owner David Lavin is spending over a quarter of a million pounds on the renovation, but says investment on this scale is not unusual in Dublin.